Want to send someone positive Irish energy? Here are our top 20 Gaelic and traditional Irish blessings.

 May God hold you in the palm of His hand.”

-Perhaps the most famous of all Irish blessings, you will find these words framed in many an Irish pub.
+“May the road rise up to meet you” is perhaps the most famous of all Irish blessings, you will find these words framed in many an Irish pub.

 3. “Sláinte chugat.” / “Good health to you.”